Steve Katz (musician): Blood, Sweat and Tears

 After the demise of the Blues Project, Katz, Kooper, Bobby Colomby and Jim Fielder decided to work up a set of music – mainly of Kooper's new songs – for a benefit concert to raise money to send Kooper to London where he wanted to live.
 Joined by Fred Lipsius on alto sax, the concert raised "enough money for a cab to the airport".
 There was no choice but to start another band.
-Influenced by the Electric Flag and an album by The Buckinghams entitled Time and Charges, a horn section was utilized with rock arrangements that were a touch more sophisticated than most horn arrangements in rock up to that time.
+Influenced by the Electric Flag and an album by the Buckinghams entitled Time and Charges, a horn section was utilized with rock arrangements that were a touch more sophisticated than most horn arrangements in rock up to that time.
 Thus, Blood, Sweat & Tears was formed, a Columbia Records contract obtained, and the album Child is Father to the Man released.
 Recorded and mixed in only two weeks, the album sold moderately well but was a critical success.
 Katz sang one original song ("Megan's Gypsy Eyes") and "Morning Glory" by Tim Buckley.

 Kooper left Blood, Sweat & Tears after only six months and while they were reorganizing, Katz wrote record reviews for Eye Magazine, a Cosmopolitan spin-off.
 Getting the record company to continue with the band without Kooper was difficult.
 Auditions were held and David Clayton-Thomas was hired as lead singer.
 Their next album sold six million copies worldwide and fostered three top 10 singles.
-Katz continued with Blood, Sweat & Tears for five years, during which time the group won three Grammy Awards, were voted best band by the Playboy Jazz and Pop Poll two years in a row, and won three major Down Beat awards.
+Katz continued with Blood, Sweat & Tears for five years, during which time the group won three Grammy Awards, was voted best band by the Playboy Jazz and Pop Poll two years in a row, and won three major Down Beat awards.
 He wrote many songs during his tenure with the group.

 Record producer, label executive, author

-In 1972 Steve met singer Lou Reed.
+In 1972, Katz met singer Lou Reed.
 After the commercial failure of Reed's album Berlin, Katz produced two albums: Sally Can't Dance and a live record Rock 'n' Roll Animal.
-After a number of productions during this period, including Night Lights by Elliott Murphy, Katz returned to playing music joining American Flyer with Eric Kaz, Craig Fuller of Pure Prairie League, and Doug Yule from The Velvet Underground.
+After a number of productions during this period, including Night Lights by Elliott Murphy, Katz returned to playing music joining American Flyer with Eric Kaz, Craig Fuller of Pure Prairie League, and Doug Yule from the Velvet Underground.
 The first of their two albums was produced by George Martin.

 In 1977, Katz became East Coast Director of A&R and later Vice President of Mercury Records.
 During the three years that he spent at Mercury he produced the Irish group Horslips and spent a good deal of time in Ireland producing three albums for the group.
 Horslips had originally been an acoustic band that sang their songs in Gaelic, and the band members made Katz aware of Irish traditional music.
-In 1987, Steve became managing director of Green Linnet Records, a leading record label of traditional Irish music in America.
+In 1987, Katz became managing director of Green Linnet Records, a leading record label of traditional Irish music in America.
 Katz stayed at Green Linnet for five years, during which time he married Alison Palmer, a ceramic artist.
 Together, they started a small business.
 He is a professional photographer.